momjs/mom/README.md

 });
 ```
 #### 1.2 -> 1.3
-The 'eventBus' Part is now called 'event-bus'.
+The 'eventBus' part is now called 'event-bus'.
 Access to the 'eventBus' part will print deprecated logs.